ipfs/helia/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [![](https://cdn.rawgit.com/jbenet/contribute-ipfs-gif/master/img/contribute.gif)](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md)

+## 🛍️ Notable Consumers/Users

+*<YOUR LOGO HERE>*

+Helia is in its early days.
+If you're using Helia in production or have a novel usecase, we'd love to hear.
+Please open an issue so we can learn more!

 ## 🌞 Name